kinvolk/lokomotive/docs/topics/security.md

 **Hosts**

-* Container Linux auto-updates are enabled
+* Flatcar Linux auto-updates are enabled
 * Hosts limit logins to SSH key-based auth (user "core")

+!!! note
+    On Flatcar Linux clusters, install the [CLUO](https://typhoon.psdn.io/addons/cluo/) addon to coordinate reboots and drains when nodes auto-update.
+Otherwise, updates may not be applied until the next reboot.

 **Platform**